Occlusion-Aware 3D Hand-Object Pose Estimation with Masked AutoEncoders: Experiments

 \subsection{Failure Cases and Limitations}

 Although our method is robust in occlusion scenarios of hand-object interaction, it still has limitations under extreme occlusion conditions.
 Failure cases in extreme-occlusion interaction scenarios are shown in Fig. \ref{fig6}.
-In cases where both the hand and object are severely occluded, the model struggles to capture sufficient visual cues for accurate spatial reasoning, often resulting in erroneous pose estimations.
-Particularly, when the object is entirely obscured by the hand, the lack of observable features significantly hampers the model ability to infer object orientation and position, which in turn leads to physically implausible hand-object interaction.
-These limitations highlight the need for future work on enhancing the model ability to reason under severe occlusions.
+Specifically, when the object is completely occluded, the model faces challenges in accurately inferring its spatial relationships, often leading to imprecise pose estimations.
+Likewise, in cases of severe hand occlusion, incomplete feature perception may cause the model to misinterpret hand articulation.
+These limitations suggest that future research could further enhance the model robustness and spatial reasoning capability under extreme occlusion conditions through the integration of temporal cues or multi-view fusion strategies.